Skip to content

 About J.R.
 Davidson

 J.R.
-Davidson is an associate in Dentons Sirote’s Birmingham, Alabama office, where he is a member of the Real Estate, Tax, and Corporate practice groups.
+Davidson is a Managing Associate in Dentons Sirote’s Birmingham, Alabama office, where he is a member of the Real Estate, Tax, and Corporate practice groups.
 In his practice, J.R. advises commercial real estate developers and investors, particularly in the multi-family housing market.

 All posts Full bio